 These activities aim to foster social environments that promote mental health and provide individuals with the skills and capacity to optimise their wellbeing – be it through improvements in their workplaces, better access to education and healthcare, or greater participation in community activities.

-Improving mental health is one of the priorities included in the Victorian public health and wellbeing plan 2015-2019.
-The plan identifies the following strategic directions for improving mental health in Victoria:
+Improving mental wellbeing is one of the priorities included in the Victorian public health and wellbeing plan 2019-2023.
+The plan identifies what we want to achieve to improve mental health in Victoria:

 National policy context